 Signs of permanent settlements have been found in the Questa area dating back to 5000 BC.
 Settlers arriving with the Spanish conquistadors moved north along the Rio Grande, and those who craved privacy drifted into this rough and remote area in the 1700s.
 Questa’s founders included several crypto-Jew families, as well as German merchants and French trappers.
 The area was vulnerable to Ute raids for generations.
 In the mid-1800s, a walled plaza was built around the San Antonio del Rio Colorado church, which remains the center of this rural community.

 Questa has some of the most dramatic hiking trails in Taos County, along with stunning and remote campsites, and river chasms or mountaintop lakes for fishing.
 Many of these are located in the Rio Grande del Norte National Monument.
-The adobe church at the center of the historic village has undergone pain-staking reconstruction and will re-open in December 2015.
+The adobe church at the center of the historic village has recently completed a pain-staking reconstruction.

 MUST SEE, MUST DO